 Aberdeen Hook is often used for bait fishing.

-Aberdeen fishing hooks are made up of wires that are lighter than wrinkle hooks and are often used for bait fishing.
+Aberdeen fishing hooks are made up of lighter wires than wrinkle hooks and are often used for bait fishing.
 Thin metal makes it easy to catch food with minimal damage and stay alive.
 Lightweight cables are also suitable for fishing crappie wood.
-When hooked, the hook can be bent and pulled free with a little pressure.
+The hook can be bent and pulled free with a little pressure when hooked.

 Octopus hooks for bait fishing

-Octopus hooks are short shank hooks with round and curved shanks, but not as dramatic as circular hooks.
+Octopus hooks are short shank hooks with round and curved shanks, but they are not as dramatic as circular hooks.

-Octopus hooks are used for bait fishing when the minimum weight and size of the hook is essential for natural expression.
+Octopus hooks are used for bait fishing when the minimum weight and size of the hook are essential for natural expression.
 These hooks are ideal for hooking reach through suction cups.